tagohd/mono/Characters/James Redawić/James's Excuse.md

 >
 >Maybe there are some in-game consequences, too.
 You've played OneShot, right?
 Maybe if you use magic too much, you can see it start to corrupt reality; weird glitchy things start showing up, and maybe certain areas become inaccessible.
 (Probably nothing that would soft-lock you unless you're *really* overusing it.)
 But it starts out subtle—most players might not even notice it—then ramps up the more you use it.

 [Sudo]: I was thinking, "Okay, maybe we go with the first idea.
 James can't do it because he's in a wheelchair."
 And then I had the image of him, like, getting into a wheelchair van, but I thought, "Wouldn't there be a better, more magical solution?"
+But maybe the answer is, "No, magic doesn't actually affect the world that much if most people don't know about it."

 %%
 sudoMajor:: Some new ideas about magic